We strive to provide exceptional leadership to enhance Tennessee’s financial resources and help grow the per capita income of families in Tennessee.

 The Tennessee Financial Literacy Commission (TNFLC) strives to equip Tennesseans with the

 resources they need to make sound financial decisions when planning, saving, and investing.

 One of the nation’s first ABLE programs to launch, ABLE TN provides a valuable resource to help individuals with disabilities save for future expenses.

-At the end of fiscal year 2018, ABLE TN accountholders had saved more than $11 million in 1,785 accounts.
-Learn more about ABLETN
+At the end of fiscal year 2020, ABLE TN account holders had saved more than $20.9 million in 2,172 accounts.
+Learn more about ABLE TN

 The TNStars College Savings 529 Program helps families save money for college expenses by

 offering high quality investment options at a low cost.

 TNStars ended fiscal year 2020 with $187.9 million in assets across 19,179 funded accounts,

 a milestone reached in part by running successful marketing campaigns throughout the year.

 The Tennessee Investments Preparing Scholars (TIPS) program encourages families to save for